jcfk/pdf-llm-tools/README.md

   contents table of the pdf.

 Currently OpenAI's `gpt-3.5-turbo-1106` is hardcoded as the LLM backend.
-The program requires an API key via option, envvar, or manual input.
+The program requires an OpenAI API key via option, envvar, or manual input.

 ## Installation